hringbauer/ancIBD/package/README.md

 # anIBD
-This Python package analyses ancient DNA for IBD blocks (Identity by Descent segments) shared between pairs of individuals.
+This Python package analyses ancient human DNA for long IBD blocks (Identity by Descent segments) shared between pairs of individuals.

 ## Scope of the Method
+### Ancestry
+As the method relies on imputation with a modern reference panel, it is not appicable for deeply diverged humans (such as Neanderthals or Denisovans.)
+However, tests showed that the method works for Eurasian ancient human DNA (tested up to 45,000 years ago).

+### Coverage
-The method is relatively data-hungry, and needs imputation with Glimpse that only works well .
+The method is relatively data-hungry, and needs imputation with Glimpse that only works well for samples with >0.5x coverage on 1240k SNPs.

 Ideally, your data has 1x coverage for 1240k SNPs, or 0.5x coverage for WGS data.
-For somewhat IBD calls, at least 600,000 SNPs on the 1240k panel should be covered at least once.
+For robust IBD calls of long IBD (8 cM or longer), at least 600,000 SNPs on the 1240k panel should be covered at least once.
+Note that there still can be occasional false positive IBD, so please always treat the output with necessary caution and not as a black box.

-The shorter the IBD, the less robust the calls, and IBD shorter than 8 cM are prone to false-positive signals.
+Generally, the shorter the IBD, the less robust the calls, and IBD shorter than 8 cM are prone to false-positive signals.

 ## Input Data
-The input data is a VCF that has been inputed and phased with the software Glimpse (https://odelaneau.github.io/GLIMPSE). ancIBD is developed for imputed data that used the 1000G reference haplotype panel.
+The input data is a VCF that has been inputed and phased with the software Glimpse (https://odelaneau.github.io/GLIMPSE). `ancIBD` is developed for imputed data that used the 1000G reference haplotype panel.
 Imputation should be done on all 1000G SNPs, even if your data is 1240k capture data.
 This VCF **needs** to contain a field for the phased genotype (GT) as well as the three genotype probabilities (as GP field).

 This VCF is then transformed into a so called .hdf5 file - which is the input for ancIBD software.
 This .hdf5 is also downsampled to 1240k SNPs, for which the parameters of ancIBD have been optimized.

 ## Example Use Cases
-For example uses cases that guide you through an application, see the Vignette notebooks in the `vignette` folder.
+For example uses cases that guide you through a typical application, please go through the Vignette notebooks in the `vignette` folder.

 - How to prepare hdf5 data from a Glimpse imputed VCF